apache/incubator-brooklyn/docs/start/index.md

 ## What is Brooklyn?

-Brooklyn is a unified framework that allows you to deploy and managed distributed, multi-cloud, multi-paas applications.
+Brooklyn is a unified framework that allows you to deploy and manage distributed, multi-cloud, multi-paas applications.

 Brooklyn aims to give DevOps practitioners a method for describing deployment configuration and management behavior in a single, concise descriptor.